What is Nexus?

 No manual re-entry

-The data landlords need for MTD already exists in agent-managed rent, fee, and expense records.
-Nexus removes repeated data entry by using that data to generate MTD-ready submissions.
+The data landlords need for MTD already exists in your client accounting system.
+Nexus removes repeated entry by securely using that data — reducing errors and keeping queries from bouncing back to your team.

 Submit to HMRC from Nexus

-Landlords (or their accountants) submit quarterly MTD updates directly to HMRC from Nexus, using agent-managed data.
+Landlords (or their accountants) submit quarterly MTD updates directly to HMRC from Nexus — using the data you already manage, without changing your role.

 Zero-Friction Set Up